adambure21/govt_training_cert/README.md

-# This Repo contains all traning programs,webinars, modules performed since May 2020 onwards
+# This Repo contains all training programs,webinars, modules performed since May 2020 onwards